 25 of 36

 Not all sumacs are poisonous and cause an itchy rash.
-Poison sumac has hairless drupes that start off green and ripen to a grayish-white.
-Other sumacs tend to be fuzzy with reddish drupes.
+Poison sumac has hairless, berrylike drupes that start off green and ripen to a grayish-white.
+Non-poison sumacs tend to have fuzzy, red seed clusters.

 26 of 36